oscar-schwarz/nix-firefox-addons/README.md

 # Nix expressions for Firefox addons

-There is no universal way (other than this flake) to get any Firefox addons from https://addons.mozilla.org/.
-Though there are some repositories containing a small fraction of Firefox addon expressions.
-But there is no go-to way of getting a nix expression for a such an addon.

-This flake largely solves this issue by providing about **30,000 addons** from https://addons.mozilla.org/ as Nix packages.(with more to come!)
+This flake provides about **30,000 addons** from https://addons.mozilla.org/ as Nix packages. (with more to come!)

 ## Inspiration